What Is Delta-8?

 • Offers neuroprotective properties

-But, as noted in our cannabidiol (CBD) article, all of these effects can be obtained from other more natural sources that are better substantiated by science.
+But, any benefits from CBD products can be obtained from other sources that are better substantiated by science.

 In what forms is delta-8 THC ingested?